 Survey responses for the paper from small to medium sized entities (SMEs) suggest that they are particularly sensitive to changes in credit terms that could endanger their cash flow, as they have less available capital and access to bank finance than their larger counterparts, and the paper urges banks to refocus on corporate lending as an opportunity for generating profits rather than as a risk.

 Atradius Chief Executive Isidoro Unda had this to say about the white paper's findings: "The global economy is always subject to peaks and troughs but the downturn of the last two years has upset the natural rhythm of trade on credit terms.
 For trade to function successfully, there needs to be trust between supplier and buyer backed by sensible credit management processes.
 This requires flexibility to adapt to changing circumstances as well as honesty and openness between all those involved in the transaction - supplier, buyer, bank and credit insurer.
 Most of the businesses that followed those principles have emerged from the downturn stronger, while those that refused to acknowledge escalating trading risks have fared worse."

 The Atradius Group provides trade credit insurance, surety and collections services worldwide, and has a presence through 160 offices in 42 countries.
 Atradius has access to credit information on 52 million companies worldwide and makes more than 22,000 trade credit limit decisions daily.
-Its products and services aim to reduce its customers' exposure to buyers who fail to pay for the products and services they buy.
+Its products and services aim to reduce its customers' exposure to their buyers who cannot pay for the products and services that they purchase.
 With total income of more than EUR 1.7 billion and approximately 31% share of the global trade credit insurance market, its products help protect companies throughout the world from payment risks associated with selling products and services on credit.

 SOURCE Atradius N.V.